I worked as a Software Engineer in the pyjimmy team.

 This very basic document has a strong advantage compared to a static document: if the engine dimensions are modified by anyone because the design evolved, this document is automatically up to date so that there is no need for manual modifications.

-To make this feature usable by everyone at Jimmy, I develop python methods with a CLI to launch:
+To make this feature usable by everyone at Jimmy, I developed python methods with a CLI to launch:

 - the visualization of this document in a web browser with auto reload